BAWES/travelnext/README.md

 For example, on OS X with Android Studio installed, zipalign is in `~/Library/Android/sdk/build-tools/VERSION/zipalign`

-`./zipalign -v 4 /Users/BAWES/Sites/plugnMobile/platforms/android/build/outputs/apk/android-release-unsigned.apk /Users/BAWES/Sites/plugnMobile/platforms/android/build/outputs/apk/android-release.apk`
+`./zipalign -v 4 /Users/BAWES/Sites/travelnext/platforms/android/build/outputs/apk/android-release-unsigned.apk /Users/BAWES/Sites/travelnext/platforms/android/build/outputs/apk/android-signed.apk`

 Now we have our final release binary called HelloWorld.apk and we can release this on the Google Play Store for all the world to enjoy!

+## Get Key Hash for Facebook

+`cat deployment_cert.der | openssl sha1 -binary | openssl base64`